Environmental Sound Classification on An Embedded Hardware Platform: System requirements and functionality

-\textbf{Audio tagging software:} For recognising audio events in the surroundings, we use PANNs-based AI4S demonstration software\cite{ai4sdemo}, a software suite that includes a graphical interface for visualising and assigning confidence/probability values corresponding to detected audio events.
-The AI model in the software comprises of a a pre-trained convolutional neural network (PANNs) \cite{kong2020panns} designed for audio pattern recognition.
-We use the CNN9 model from PANNs that achieves a mean accuracy (mAP) of 0.37 and has 4.96 million parameters.
-This PANNs model has been trained on AudioSet, a large-scale dataset of approximately 2 million audio clips with 527 distinct audio event classes.
-PANNs take as input the log-mel spectrogram of sound signals.
-We apply certain usability modifications to the code demonstration to better align it with our project's specific needs, leaving the core audio event detection algorithm unaltered.
-The code graphical user interface (GUI) shows the top few predicted audio event classes with their confidence values.
+For recognising audio events in the surroundings, we use PANNs-based Aritificial Intelligence for Sound (AI4S) demonstration software \cite{ai4sdemo}, a software suite that includes a graphical interface for visualising and assigning confidence/probability values corresponding to detected audio events.
+The AI model in the software includes a pre-trained convolutional neural network (PANNs) \cite{kong2020panns} designed for audio pattern recognition.
+We use the CNN9 model from PANNs that achieves a mean Average Precision (mAP) of 0.37 and has 4.96 million parameters.
+This PANNs model has been trained on AudioSet \cite{audioset}, a large-scale dataset of approximately 2 million audio clips with 527 distinct audio event classes.
+PANNs takes as input the log-mel spectrogram of sound signals.
+We apply certain usability modifications to the code to better align it with our project's specific needs, leaving the core audio event detection algorithm unaltered.
+The resulting code graphical user interface (GUI) shows the top few predicted audio event classes with their confidence values.